How to Prevent Reputational Damage by Applying Customer Due Diligence

 CDD & KYC: How do we get there?

 There are many possibilities when it comes to gathering information and limiting risks, even within the regulatory boundaries of the insurance industry.
 In the past, the account manager or the underwriter spent a lot of time trying to retrieve information manually.
 As a result, gathering information was cumbersome, especially because Sanction and PEP lists change constantly.
 Today, this can be done accurately and virtually real-time with automated data analysis, even on a daily basis.
 New hits are reported immediately.
 As such, being compliant and staying compliant is no longer a burden.
+Download the ebook on automated underwriting here.

 The DLL example